Charlie "Bird" Parker

 Guilt-ridden for drinking bourbon at a bar while his wife and young child were being murdered, CHARLIE "BIRD" PARKER (not to be confused with Connie Sheldon's detective of the same name) quits the New York police department, and promptly goes off the deep end.

 Only to re-emerge months later, relatively clean and sober, but still a little too close to the edge for comfort, setting himself up as an unlicensed private eye.
-In Every Dead Thing, his impressive, Shamus-winning debut, he's called into service by his former partner to do him a favor and search for a missing person.
+In Every Dead Thing (1999), his impressive, Shamus-winning debut, he's called into service by his former partner, who asks him -- as a favor -- to search for a missing person.
 But Charlie's investigation soon uncovers a possible link with the suspected killer of his family, a serial killer known as The Travelling Man, who may or may not have supernatural powers.